“Why seek ye the living among the dead?” — Luke 24

 I lose track of what happens next and come to know it is not an instant between memories but eleven days and that I have spent that time in a medically induced coma after spending some unspecified number of minutes dead.
 It was nothing so dramatic as a crucifixion.
 It was simply a ceasing to be of which I had no awareness.
 What followed, as dramatic as it was for those around me, was a blank to me; something available to my soul only via hearsay.

 There were, it would seem, heroic measures involving tubes, machines, drugs, and methods of lowering the temperature of the human body and maintaining it there for some days.
 For some minutes I was, it would seem, dead and for some days after that I was, it would seem, as good as dead.
 I was kept cold and under the stone of coma.
 Then, after eleven days, that cold stone was rolled away and I was returned to life.
 It was, I suppose, a kind of cut-rate resurrection.
-Yet it was mine and I was, and am, glad to have it.
+Yet it was mine and I was, and am, glad to have had it.
 I wouldn’t trade it for anything in this world.

 I’ve spent no small amount of time wondering what it is I am to do with this “resurrection.”
 It seems as if I should do something; something more than I was doing before, something that is somehow “better.”